-Looking to add sun, sangria and tapas to your diet?
-For foreigners seeking to settle in Spain without getting a job, marrying a Spaniard or investing, the Spanish Non-Lucrative Visa offers an excellent path to residency and eventual Spanish citizenship – and it’s not just intended for retirees.
+Looking to add sun, sangria and tapas to your diet in 2023?
+For foreigners seeking to settle in Spain without getting a job, marrying a Spaniard or investing, the Spanish Non-Lucrative Visa offers an excellent path to residency and eventual Spanish citizenship – and it’s not just intended for retirees…

 Find out more about this residency visa program below, or contact us now to request a consultation with a Spanish immigration expert.